cuff-links/mongo/style/Server-Code-Style.md

 Inlines
 -------

--   If you must have long inline functions, put them in a [-inl.h](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml#The_-inl.h_Files) file.
 -   If your inline function is a single line long, put it and its decl on separate lines:

     ``` sourceCode